 A fully laden car will handle differently, require a longer distance to come to a stop, and in an accident will be a much greater risk to the safety of you and others on the road than an empty one.

 No matter how late or rushed you feel you are, drive extra carefully and cautiously, even below the specified speed limit.
-As the saying goes, it's better to be safe than sorry.
+As the sayings go, it's better to be safe than sorry, and better late than never.